Table of Contents

 How many people are on YouTube?

-YouTube has more than 51 million channels with more than 2 billion monthly active users consuming content.
-In fact, YouTube is the second largest search engine in the world behind Google; the video search engine generates more search queries than Yahoo, Bing, Ask, and AOL combined.
+YouTube has nearly 114 million channels with approximately 2.70 billion monthly active users consuming content.
+In fact, YouTube is the second largest search engine in the world behind Google.

 On average, how much do YouTubers make per year?

-For YouTubers with at least one million subscribers, the average salary is $60,000.
-But only 29,000 YouTube channels actually have more than one million subscribers.
+For YouTubers with at least one million subscribers, a creator could make $60,000 and far more, depending on a variety of factors.
+But less than 60,000 YouTube channels worldwide actually have more than one million subscribers.

 How can you make money on YouTube without making videos?